VertexStudio/rosbag_msgs/mcp_server/src/descriptions/fetch_image.md

 ## Common Use Cases
 - Visual inspection of camera data from robotics recordings
 - Extracting reference frames for analysis or documentation
-- Sampling images at specific timestamps during events
+- Sampling images at specific positions in the recording
 - Debugging camera calibration and image quality issues